PG&E's highest-risk gas pipelines in the Bay Area are in the East Bay, according to a regulatory filing last year.

 The documents filed with the California Public Utilities Commission don't explain exactly why the company rated the two East Bay pipelines as the highest- and second-highest-risk natural gas transmission lines in the Bay Area.
 Nor do they state the age of the pipelines.

-But the risk was ranked by combining the likelihood they would fail and the consequences to life and property if they
+But the risk was ranked by combining the likelihood they would fail and the consequences to life and property if they did fail.

 Typically, engineers consider the population density of communities, the age of the pipelines and other factors, such as nearby earthquake faults, when assessing pipeline risk, said Bob Bea, a professor of engineering at UC Berkeley.